 How does my student make an appointment for counseling?

-Your student can call, email or come visit our staff in person.
+Your student can call or email for an appointment.
 The student must make the appointment themselves; parents cannot make counseling appointments for their students.

 How will I know if my student is in distress or needs help?